+Why are some people on the outside looking in?
 This week I have been fortunate enough to spend time in Italy, and took my wife to Venice.
-Without question a truly spectacular city in every sense, from the almost movie set feel of the Grand Canal to the grandeur of the Basilica.
+Without question a truly spectacular city in every sense.
+From the almost movie set feel of the Grand Canal to the grandeur of the Basilica.

 Isn’t it time to stop watching and start?